Ducati Supersport

 The Ducati Supersport and SS are a series of air-cooled four stroke desmodromic 2-valve 90° L-twin motorcycles made by Ducati from 1988 to 2007.
-A limited edition Supersport called the SuperLight was sold in 1992.
-The name harked back to the round case 1973 Ducati 750 Super Sport, and the 1975 square case 750 and 900 Super Sport.
+A limited-edition Supersport, the SuperLight, was sold in 1992.
+The name harked back to the round-case 1973 Ducati 750 Super Sport and the 1975 square-case 750 and 900 Super Sport.
 The appellation 'SS' was applied only to the later belt drive (Pantah) based models.

 History (1972–1981)

 Miglia di Imola, 1972

 Modern Ducati, as well as the Super Sport can be traced back to April 1972 when Ducati won the Imola 200 (the European equivalent of the Daytona 200) with a for-production based 750 cc, desmodromic valve 90° V-twin engine developed by Fabio Taglioni.
 Ducati markets their 90° V-twin as "L-twin" to emphasize its 90° V angle and differentiate their motorcycles from competing V-twins.
 Imola was a traditionally fast circuit that placed a premium on high-speed handling rather than brute horsepower.
 The Super Sport prototypes used for the inaugural race were developed using a 750 GT based engine and frame and earned instant fame when legendary racer Paul Smart and Bruno Spaggiari finished first and second, respectively, immediately elevating Ducati from a company known for "quaintly individual" motorcycles and into the superbike market.